vinay-pad/commit_service/README.md

 ## Algortihms used
 1. In order to create a commitment value, SHA256 digest scheme is used in order to create a digest from the secret message, created timestamp and the user's authtoken.
 This ensures uniqueness and binding property of the message to the user and the time at which the message was created.

-2. The actions allowed on the exposed endpoints is restricted only to the allowed ones on that endpoint so that an adversary does not try to use an endpoint in ways that it is not supposed to be used.
+2. Irrevocability of the revealing the messages is ensured by having a singleton object generated during the revealing phase that cannot be changed, updated or deleted by anyone including the committer himself.

-3. Irrevocability of the revealing the messages is ensured by having a singleton object generated during the revealing phase that cannot be changed, updated or deleted by anyone including the committer himself.
+3. The actions allowed on the exposed endpoints is restricted only to the allowed ones on that endpoint so that an adversary does not try to use an endpoint in ways that it is not supposed to be used.
+For example, PUT/PATCH/DELETE is not allowed on the commitment endpoint and PUT/PATCH/DELETE is not allowed on the 'readability' singleton object etc.

 4. Verification that the message has not been tampered with since generation of the message is done by generating a commited_value from the message, created_ts and user id and ensuring that its equal to the stored commitment value.